Tim Donovan, Department of Community Supervision Advisory Board

 Gov. Nathan Deal today announced that Georgia will save more than $152 million by refunding outstanding bonds after again earning a rating of AAA, with a stable outlook, from each of the three main credit-rating agencies — Moody’s, Fitch and Standard & Poor’s.
 Only 11 states currently meet this standard.

 Small arms manufacturer will invest more than $29 million in facility expansion

-Gov. Nathan Deal today announced the appointment of Jackson E. Cox to the State Court judgeship within Burke County.
-Cox will fill the vacancy created by the passing of the Honorable Jerry Daniel.
+Gov. Nathan Deal today announced the appointment of the Honorable Don Wesley Thompson as Superior Court Judge of the Lookout Mountain Judicial Circuit.
+Thompson will fill the vacancy created by the resignation of the Honorable Jon Bolling Wood.